Ram Krishna Singh: Career

-He started his career in journalism, as a Compilation Officer in the District Gazetteers Department, Lucknow, 1973, and a Journalist with the Press Trust of India, New Delhi, 1973-74.
-Changing to teaching he became a lecturer at the Royal Bhutan Polytechnic, Deothang, Bhutan, 1974-76.
-Joining the Indian School of Mines in Dhanbad as Lecturer from 1976–83, he then rose to Assistant Professor in 1983.
+He started his career in journalism, as a Compilation Officer in the District Gazetteers Department, Lucknow, 1973, and a Journalist with the Press Trust of India, New Delhi, 1973–74.
+Changing to teaching he became a lecturer at the Royal Bhutan Polytechnic, Deothang, Bhutan, 1974–76.
+Joining the Indian School of Mines in Dhanbad as Lecturer from 1976 to 1983, he then rose to assistant professor in 1983.
 He has been Professor of English in the Department of Humanities and Social Sciences IIT (ISM) Dhanbad, since 1993 and retired as Professor (HAG) on 31 December 2015.
 The poet is also a recognized name in ESP (English for Specific Purposes) from India.
 He has evaluated about 40 Ph.D. theses from various universities.
 He has also edited the ISM Newsletter for about five years.

 Works

-Dr. Singh is the author of more than 160 research articles, 170 book reviews, and 46 books.
-His works have been anthologized in approximately 150 publications, while his editorial activities include guest-editing of Language Forum, 1986, 1995, and Creative Forum, 1991, 1997, 1998.
-He was also co-editor of the latter publication from 1987–90, General Editor of Creative Forum New Poets Series, and service on the editorial boards of Canopy, Indian Book Chronicle, Indian Journal of Applied Linguistics, Reflections, Titiksha, International Journal of Translation, Poetcrit, Impressions of Eternity (i.e.), and SlugFest.
-His poems have been translated into French, Spanish, Romanian, Chinese, Serbian, Croatian, Slovene, Japanese, Bulgarian, German, Italian, Portuguese, Greek, Crimean Tatar, Arabic, Farsi, Esperanto, Kannada, Tamil, Hindi, Punjabi, Telugu, and Bangla.
+Dr. Singh is the author of more than 175 research articles, 180 book reviews, and 62 books.
+His works have been anthologized in approximately 235 publications, while his editorial activities include guest-editing of Language Forum, 1986, 1995, and Creative Forum, 1991, 1997, 1998.
+He was also co-editor of the latter publication from 1987 to 1990, General Editor of Creative Forum New Poets Series, and service on the editorial boards of Canopy, Indian Book Chronicle, Indian Journal of Applied Linguistics, Reflections, Titiksha, International Journal of Translation, Poetcrit, Impressions of Eternity (i.e.), and SlugFest.
+His poems have been translated into French, Spanish, Romanian, Chinese, Serbian, Croatian, Slovene, Japanese, Bulgarian, German, Italian, Portuguese, Greek, Crimean Tatar, Arabic, Persian, Esperanto, Kannada, Tamil, Hindi, Punjabi, Telugu, and Bangla.

 His poems featured in the poetry anthology, The Dance of the Peacock: An Anthology of English Poetry from India, featuring 151 Indian English poets, edited by Vivekanand Jha and published by Hidden Brook Press, Canada.